coderjoe/coderjoe.github.com/_posts/2007-03-19-assignment-1.markdown

 ---
 layout: post
 title: Assignment 1
 wordpress_id: 31
 wordpress_url: /archive/2007/03/19/assignment-1/
 comments: true
 categories:
-- coding
+- programming
 tags:
-- projects
-- school
-- computer-graphics-2
+- college
 ---

 Assignment 1 requires a render of some sort to get a basic idea of object dimensions and positions for our rendered scene.
 Here's what we came up with: